Q: Why rent from EVERYBODY'S when there's BIKETOWN?

 - Rent from a kiosk or bike rack.

 - Check out the reviews here

 A: Don't you want to see where the "Portlandia" magic happens?
 Stick with N, NE, & SE Portland: the heart of Portland's progressive, artistic, vibrant community.
 The best coffee, parks, beer, food, art, music venues, and doughnuts are on the East Side!
 We've got urban farms, tons of food carts, hip vintage shops, witchy apothecaries, Victorian dessert houses, vegan GF bakeries, farm-to-table restaurants, and much more.

-But if you don't mind navigating traffic and train tracks we're glad to tell you the fastest route to Voodoo Doughnut.
-But seriously, there's some really cool stuff downtown like the PSU farmer's market, Powell's City of Books, and the Japanese Garden that's worth checking out.
+If you don't mind navigating traffic and train tracks we're glad to tell you the fastest route to Voodoo Doughnut.
+But seriously, there's some really cool stuff downtown like the PSU farmer's market, Powell's City of Books, and the Japanese Garden that are worth checking out.
 We'll tell you how to get there!
 It's easy and safe. but don't spend all your time on the West Side.

 Q: Can I bring my bike back after you close?

 A: Yes!
 Sort of!
 You're welcome to bring your bikes back in the morning and lock them up before we open, but we strongly recommend not bringing them back and locking them outside the shop after we close.
 You are still responsible for the bike overnight and we dislike charging folks for stolen bikes/wheels/etc. though such occurrences are rare.

 If locking your bike outside the shop after we close is your only option, we will gladly provide you with an extra cable lock to secure both wheels.
 We will explain the procedure for "before-hours" drop off and we have a key drop that we will show you when you rent your bike.